Renewable energy in South Africa

 Of all South African renewable energy sources, solar holds the most potential.
 Because of the country's geographic location, it receives large amounts of solar energy.
 Wind energy is also a major potential source of renewable energy.
 Due to the high wind velocity on the coast of the country, Cape Town has implemented multiple wind farms, which generate significant amounts of energy.
 Renewable energy systems in the long-term are comparable or cost slightly less than non-renewable sources.
 Biomass is currently the largest renewable energy contributor in South Africa with 9-14% of the total energy mix.
 Renewable energy systems are costly to implement in the beginning but provide high economic returns in the long-run.

 The two main barriers accompanying renewable energy in South Africa are: the energy innovation system, and the high cost of renewable energy technologies.
-The Renewable Energy Independent Power Producers Procurement Programme (REI4P) suggests that the cost associated with renewable energy will equal the cost of non-renewable energy by 2030.
+The Renewable Energy Independent Power Producer Procurement Programme (REI4P) suggests that the cost associated with renewable energy will equal the cost of non-renewable energy by 2030.
 Renewable energy is becoming more efficient, inexpensive, and widely used.
 South Africa has an abundance of renewable resources that can effectively supply the country's energy.

-Policies & regulations
+Policies and regulations

 South Africa is a member of the International Renewable Energy Agency (IRENA), an international organization that promotes renewable energy policies.
 The IRENA helps with tools to create policies and the transition of technology necessary for renewable energy.
 It provides an assessment of resources, finance management, policy and legal framework, and the capacity of the energy sector.

-Renewable Energy Feed-In Tariff (2009-2011)
+Renewable Energy Feed-In Tariff (2009–2011)

 The National Energy Regulator of South Africa (NERSA) implemented the Renewable Energy Feed-In Tariff (REFIT) in 2009.
 The REFIT works to progressively reduce carbon-based power generation by moving in the direction of renewable energy sources.
 NERSA employed the REFIT in an attempt to meet the target of producing 10TWh of electricity by 2013.
 When first introduced, the feed-in tariffs applied only to wind energy, hydropower, and concentrated solar power (CSP).
 Six months after the introduction, the tariffs were expanded to include biomass and solar photovoltaics.
 The organization wants to achieve sustainability through the use of renewable resources while engaging stakeholders, lowering the cost of investment, and making the cost of electricity more affordable for all people.
 The decentralized investment opportunity provides South Africa with the resources to overcome its current energy crisis.
 REFIT is the first successful greenhouse gas mitigating projects used in South Africa.
-The REFIT program was superseded by the Renewable Energy Independent Power Producers Procurement Programme in May 2011.
+The REFIT program was superseded by the Renewable Energy Independent Power Producer Procurement Programme in May 2011.